 Procrastination can stem from a lack of motivation.
 But because we’ve been told that a lack of motivation is “laziness,” we can easily miss how a lack of motivation could be related to an inability to manage our emotions.

-But when we take a close look through the lens of compassion, we discover motivation can be classified into two main types: intrinsic and extrinsic motivation.
+And yet, when look through a lens of compassion, we discover motivation can be intrinsic and extrinsic motivation.

 On the other hand, extrinsic motivation arises from external factors and rewards.
 It is driven by the desire to obtain benefits or meet external expectations.
 Extrinsic motivation can be triggered by various factors, such as the pursuit of material possessions or the aspiration for a promotion or position.